 CIBC FirstCaribbean Online Banking may present product and service offers to you when visiting our web site.
 You can choose to accept these offers, decline them, or view them at a later time.
 You are not required to accept online offers.

 CIBC FirstCaribbean sometimes places online ads on web sites that are not affiliated with CIBC FirstCaribbean.
 If you select one of these ads, CIBC FirstCaribbean may track the response rate and the web site activity associated with each ad.
 The response rate data is collected anonymously, and is used to help us plan future online advertising campaigns.

 WEB SITE ACTIVITY

 CIBC FirstCaribbean monitors web site activity to better understand the needs of our visitors and to improve our services.
-For more information on how CIBC FirstCaribbean Internet Banking tracks web site activity, please see our section about.
+For more information on how CIBC FirstCaribbean Online Banking tracks web site activity, please see our section about.